nop33/si/src/content/member/jacob-arbeid/index.md

 links:
   linkedin: https://www.linkedin.com/in/jacob-arbeid-a0947b159/
 ---
-Jacob is an SI associate focused on field-building and coordination for Longterm Governance.
-He is currently organizing a retreat aimed at improving the longtermist field’s engagement with governance and policy.
+Jacob is an operations associate at SI, focused on building up the field of longterm governance.
+His current mission is to improve the coherence of our emerging field’s policy engagement.

-Jacob is a Research Fellow at the Stanford Existential Risks Initiative and a Research Assistant at Columbia University, where he analyses the political economy of Chinese AI development.
+Jacob is also a Research Fellow at the Stanford Existential Risks Initiative and a Research Assistant at Columbia University, where he analyses the political economy of Chinese AI development.
 He also volunteers with No More Pandemics, a biosecurity advocacy group.